Igor-Ljucovic/my-projects/my-personal-projects/Hollow Knight Arena/README.md

 button was pressed the second time, the player will still perform the attack exactly when the attack cooldown is over, because of the buffer system, instead of the second attack never happening).

+Note: This project was committed all at once after development had already started, as I didn't know how to use Git from the beginning.
+Version history is limited in early stages.